Pound Rises Against Majors () | aktiencheck.de

 dpa-AFX

-If the pound extends its uptrend, it is likely to find resistance around 1.26 against the greenback, 145.00 against the yen, 0.84 against the euro and 1.26 against the franc.
+If the pound extends its uptrend, it is likely to find resistance around 0.86 against the euro, 1.25 against the greenback, 1.26 against the franc and 145.00 against the yen.

 Copyright RTT News/dpa-AFX